2020 - current PhD Candidate, School of Geography & Sustainable Communities, University of Wollongong

 2019 - Dean's Award for Excellence in Teaching, UNSW

-2006 - Profile Award for Established Artist, Jewellers & Metalsmiths Group fo Australia (JMGA) NSW
+2006 - Profile Award for Established Artist, Jewellers & Metalsmiths Group of Australia (JMGA) NSW

-I am a contemporary jeweller and craftsperson, my practice-based research moves across contemporary jewellery, small objects, speculative vessels, textiles and curatorial projects.
-The research I undertook for my MVA at Sydney College of the Arts was concerned with re-presenting the natural state of the body using the written and visual language of scent, abjection, the body and botany alongside sensory materials such as soap and wax, to reference the interior and exterior landscapes of the body via actual and speculative jewellery objects.
-Ongoing research in this area deals with the memorative affect of scent as expressed through cultural constructs of (invisible) adornment.
+Melinda Young is a contemporary jeweller and craftsperson whose practice-based research moves across contemporary jewellery, small objects, speculative vessels, textiles and curatorial projects.
+The research Melinda undertook for her Master of Visual Arts at Sydney College of the Arts was concerned with re-presenting the natural state of the body using the written and visual language of scent, abjection, the body and botany alongside sensory materials such as soap and wax, to reference the interior and exterior landscapes of the body via actual and speculative jewellery objects.
+Her ongoing research in this area deals with the memorative affect of scent as expressed through cultural constructs of (invisible) adornment.

-Since 2007 I have been working on a collaborative research project with Adelaide based artist Lauren Simeoni: unnatural, naturally.
-We explore ideas of permanence and impermanence and question of what it is to be ‘natural’ or ‘unnatural’ via material use, making methods and the imposition of project briefs and extending to viewer response, participatory actions and behavioural observation/manipulation.
-Together we have presented over 15 iterations of our research through exhibitions, curatorial projects, workshops and participatory public artworks in Australia and overseas.
+Since 2007 Melinda has worked on a collaborative research project with Adelaide based artist Lauren Simeoni: unnatural, naturally.
+Lauren and Melinda work together to explore ideas of permanence and impermanence and question of what it is to be ‘natural’ or ‘unnatural’ via material use, making methods and the imposition of project briefs and extending to viewer response, participatory actions and behavioural observation/manipulation.
+Together they have presented over 15 iterations of their research through exhibitions, curatorial projects, workshops and participatory public artworks in Australia and overseas.